When brand content needs to earn its keep.

-The series launched shortly after the fires in LA.
-And to support those impacted, Square is backed WoonHeim, a one-night wildfire benefit hosted by Wareheim and Keegan Fong at Woon Pasadena.
+The series launched shortly after the LA wildfires.
+Square backed a swift community response — WoonHeim, a one-night wildfire benefit hosted by Wareheim and Keegan Fong at Woon Pasadena — demonstrating that brand values aren't just content strategy.
+They're what you do when it matters.

 Previous